matheusoss/Recordly/README.md

 ## Acknowledgements

-Recordly originally started as a fork of the excellent [OpenScreen](https://github.com/siddharthvaddem/openscreen) project and has since been significantly modified.
+Recordly originally started as a fork of [OpenScreen](https://github.com/siddharthvaddem/openscreen) and has since diverged.

 Created by
 [@webadderall](https://x.com/webadderall)